-If a person who has been retired for service is retained or reemployed by the City, other than as an independent contractor or limited re-employment of retired person (retiree rehire), to render any service which is not Federated City service, said person's service retirement allowance shall be suspended as of the effective date of such reemployment and shall remain suspended while the person is retained or reemployed to perform such service.
+If a person who has been retired for service is retained or reemployed by the city, other than as an independent contractor or limited re-employment of retired person (retiree rehire), to render any service which is not federated city service, said person's service retirement allowance shall be suspended as of the effective date of such reemployment and shall remain suspended while the person is retained or reemployed to perform such service.
 Upon cessation of such reemployment, the person's service retirement allowance shall be reinstated.

-The provisions of this section shall not apply to the election or appointment of any retired person to the City Council or to any board or commission of the City.
+The provisions of this section shall not apply to the election or appointment of any retired person to the city council or to any board or commission of the city.
+[SIMC 3.28.1180]